frankone11/prueba_gpio/README.md

-# Hello World Example
+# Prueba GPIO

-Starts a FreeRTOS task to print "Hello World"
+Starts a Prueba_GPIO task to blink LED.

-See the README.md file in the upper level 'examples' directory for more information about examples.